paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-041-expedited-funds-availability.md

 **(c) Reasonable cause exception**

 (1) **In general** — In accordance with regulations which the Board, jointly with the Director of the Bureau of Consumer Financial Protection, shall prescribe, subsections (a)(2), (b), (c), and (e) of [section 4002 of this title](./chapter-041-expedited-funds-availability.md#section-4002) shall not apply with respect to any check deposited in an account at a depository institution if the receiving depository institution has reasonable cause to believe that the check is uncollectible from the originating depository institution.
 For purposes of the preceding sentence, reasonable cause to believe requires the existence of facts which would cause a well-grounded belief in the mind of a reasonable person.
-Such reasons shall be included in the notice required under subsection (f) of this section.
+Such reasons shall be included in the notice required under subsection (f).

 (2) **Basis for determination** — No determination under this subsection may be based on any class of checks or persons.

 (3) **Overdraft fees** — If the receiving depository institution determines that a check deposited in an account is a check described in paragraph (1), the receiving depository institution shall not assess any fee for any subsequent overdraft with respect to such account, if—

-  (A) the depositor was not provided with the written notice required under subsection (f) of this section (with respect to such determination) at the time the deposit was made;
+  (A) the depositor was not provided with the written notice required under subsection (f) (with respect to such determination) at the time the deposit was made;

   (B) the overdraft would not have occurred but for the fact that the funds so deposited are not available; and

   (C) the amount of the check is collected from the originating depository institution.

 (4) **Compliance** — Each agency referred to in [section 4009(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section4009/a&num=0&edition=prelim) shall monitor compliance with the requirements of this subsection in each regular examination of a depository institution and shall describe in each report to the Congress the extent to which this subsection is being complied with.
-For the purpose of this paragraph, each depository institution shall retain a record of each notice provided under subsection (f) of this section as a result of the application of this subsection.
+For the purpose of this paragraph, each depository institution shall retain a record of each notice provided under subsection (f) as a result of the application of this subsection.

 **(d) Emergency conditions** Subject to such regulations as the Board, jointly with the Director of the Bureau of Consumer Financial Protection, may prescribe, subsections (a)(2), (b), (c), and (e) of [section 4002 of this title](./chapter-041-expedited-funds-availability.md#section-4002) shall not apply to funds deposited by check in any receiving depository institution in the case of—